xiam/exif/README.md

 ## Usage

-Install the package with `go get` and use `import` to include it in your project.
+Install the package with `go get` and use `import` to include it in your
+project:

 ```
 import "github.com/gosexy/exif"